Karuppaiah-k/SASS-Flex-Trillo/README.md

 # SASS-Grid-Trillo
-This project implemented while learning Sass with FLEXfor front-end
+This project implemented while learning Sass with FLEX for front-end